Owner Self Training Program

 The OST program may not be for everyone!
 This is a grueling process with many highs and lows.
 It requires dedication and hard work.
 Although there are no guarantees with service dogs, this program can be very rewarding!

 To keep your certification and handling skills current, you will be required to pass the ADI Public Access Test on an annual basis.
-New picture identification cards will be issued at that time.
+New photo identification cards will be issued each year.

 Service Dog Program

-MSSD places dogs with veterans, military members, first responders, requiring individual and family support for disabilities including but not limited to mobility impairments, seizure disorders, diabetes, post-traumatic stress disorder and anxiety disorders.
-From puppy selection through training and matching with a client, our focus is on the mental, physical and emotional well-being of dogs in our care.
+MSSD places dogs with veterans, military members, and first responders requiring individual and family support for disabilities including mobility impairments, seizure disorders, diabetes, post-traumatic stress disorder and anxiety disorders.
+From puppy selection through training and matching with a client, our focus is on the mental, physical and emotional well-being of the dogs in our care.
 They complete one of the most demanding fields of dog training to serve clients who have disabilities.
-Throughout our training and placement process, we at MSSD emphasize building heartfelt relationships between dogs and people by including the handler in the service dog training.
-These profound relationships sustain both human and dog partners in their lifelong journey together
+Throughout our training and placement process, we at MSSD emphasize building a deep bond and strong relationship between a dog and their handler.
+We do this by including the handler in their service dog’s training.
+The profound relationship developed helps bind the human handler and service dog into a partnership that will withstand the challenges of their journey together.

-This program is similar to the OST program with the exception we provide a carefully selected dog for you to go through training with.
-This program requires patience, dedication and determination!
+This program is similar to the Owner/Self Trainer program except MSSD provides a carefully selected dog to become your partner.
+This, like our other programs, requires patience, dedication and determination!

 Therapy Dog Training

 Midnight Sun Service Dogs also has a wonderful Therapy Dog Program.
 A therapy dog is a dog that is trained to bring comfort to others.
-We have many therapy team venues including but not limited to:
+Our teams visit many locations, providing comfort and a smile to as many people as possible.

-North Star Residential Treatment Our therapy dog teams go to North Star three times per week to work with the children.
-The children interact with the dogs, learn handling skills, learn training skills, gain confidence and self esteem and get an therapeutic experience through the dogs.
+North Star Residential Treatment – Our therapy dog teams go to North Star three times per week to work with the children.
+The children are able to gain confidence and self esteem through these interactions.
+They learn basic handling skills, and enjoy training the dogs.

-We have many other therapy visits that our teams do!
-If you are interested in this very rewarding experience, and would like to train your dog to do therapy work, please email firstname.lastname@example.org and request an application.
-Once you have your application complete can 907-250-7252 to request an in person interview and assessment of your dog.
-Full requirements and testing criteria can be obtained through email.
-The cost of the program is $150.
+We have many other venues that our therapy teams visit!
+If you are interested in this very rewarding experience, and would like to train your dog to do therapy work, please download and fill out the application above.
+Once you have your application complete call 907-250-7252 to request an in-person interview and assessment of your dog.